Skip to content

 Terminal window

-See Versioning for details on bump types and git integration.
+See Versioning for details on bump types and the opt-in --git-tag flag.

 Publish takes a local filesystem path to the team directory: